ninja cpa review

 If you're a jaded CPA Exam veteran, then you know that these review materials won't study themselves.

-The real progress begins now, and the accomplishment is complete when you've scored a 75 on all four exams within the 18-month window.
+Real progress begins now, and the accomplishment is complete when you score 75 on all four exams within the 18-month window.

 Until then, the only difference between you and other staff accountants at the office who aren't pursuing the CPA designation is the fact that they are spending their money on fun things, unlike you, who is spending hundreds/thousands of dollars studying for a 14-hour accounting test.